IB Chemistry: A Complete Guide (2025)

 What is a good IB Chemistry score?

-As the average IB Chemistry score was 4.87 in 2020, a good score would be considered 5 or above.
+As the IB Chemistry score was 4.2-4.7 in 2024, a good score would be considered 5 or above.
 A 4 would be considered satisfactory.
 However, what constitutes a "good" score may vary depending on a student's individual goals and aspirations.
 A student who is more focussed on arts and humanities may consider a 4 a good score for them, while a student who is strong in maths and the sciences would likely aim for a 6 or 7.

-How to revise and get a 7 in IB Chemistry?
+How to score a 7 in IB Chemistry

 "The majority of my revision consisted on doing past paper and practice questions, where I focussed on the more difficult areas, which was organic chemistry for me.
 I was very disciplined with my revision, setting aside two hour blocks to revise chemistry most days each week."